ivano-donadi/KVN/README.md

 ## KVN evaluation

-Assuming to have completed the training procedure at the previous section, it is now possible to evaluate the trained model on tecture 0 of object heart_0 with the `pvnet_eval_parallel.py` script:
+Assuming to have completed the training procedure at the previous section, it is now possible to evaluate the trained model on texture 0 of object heart_0 with the `pvnet_eval_parallel.py` script:

 ```bash
 $ python3 pvnet_eval_parallel.py -h